10 Reasons to Watch American Ninja Warrior

 9. National Pride

-So far, only three men have completed Mt.
-Midoriyama and they're all Japanese.
-If anything, to give the contestants some more support should help an American finish the course.
+So far, only six men have completed Mt.
+Midoriyama and only two are American.
+If anything, to give the contestants some more support should help the Americans take the lead.

 10. Every Year, Someone Seems to Go Further